Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 Headlines, descriptions, images, and videos in each asset group share the buyer-state and product-line theme.
 Mixed-coherence asset groups dilute the algorithm's optimization.
 The audit asks: would a third-party reader, looking at one asset group's creative, be able to name the buyer-state and product-line it serves?

-C4 Reporting reconciliation Configure fourth · ongoing
+C4 Tracking reconciliation Configure fourth · ongoing

-Reconcile PMax-reported and Search-reported conversions
+Reconcile PMax-claimed and Search-claimed conversions

 Build a weekly chart with PMax conversions, Search conversions, and total recognized revenue on the same time axis.
-Substitution patterns become visible inside the first reporting cycle.
+Substitution patterns become visible inside the first tracking cycle.
 The chart is the operator's primary defense against the substitution illusion.

-Audit auction-insights reports weekly
+Audit auction-insights numbers weekly

 Reconcile platform revenue with backend revenue